MahfuzurAli/Pokedex/README.md

 ## Overview

-This is a simple Pokédex web application built using **Next.js** and **TypeScript**.
+This is a simple Pokédex web application built using **Next.js** and **shadcn/ui**.
 It fetches data from the [PokeAPI](https://pokeapi.co/) to display a list of Pokémon along with their respective sprites.
 The application is designed to allow users to explore information about various Pokémon in a grid layout, with the ability to view their names and unique identifiers (IDs).

 ## Features